nuxeo/FunkLoad/README.txt

 ~~~~~
 ::

-  fl-record [options]
+    fl-record [options] [test_name]

-  fl-record launch a proxy and record activities, then output a FunkLoad
+  fl-record launch a TCPWatch_ proxy and record activities, then output
-  script or generates a FunkLoad unit test.
+  a FunkLoad script or generates a FunkLoad unit test if test_name is specified.

-  Default proxy port is 8090.
+  The default proxy port is 8090.

+  Note that tcpwatch.py executable must be accessible from your env.

 Examples
 ~~~~~~~~
 ::

-  fl-record -p 9090           - run a proxy on port 9090, output script
-                                to stdout
+  fl-record foo_bar
-  fl-record -o foo_bar        - run a proxy and create a FunkLoad test
-                                case, generates test_FooBar.py and
+                        Run a proxy and create a FunkLoad test case, generates test_FooBar.py and FooBar.conf file.
-                                FooBar.conf file.
-To test it:
-                                fl-run-test -dV test_FooBar.py
+                        To test it:  fl-run-test -dV test_FooBar.py fl-record -p 9090
+                        Run a proxy on port 9090, output script to stdout. fl-record -i /tmp/tcpwatch
-  fl-record -i /tmp/tcpwatch  - convert a tcpwatch capture into a script
+                        Convert a tcpwatch capture into a script.

 Options
 ~~~~~~~
 ::

+  --version               show program's version number and exit
   --help, -h              show this help message and exit
   --verbose, -v           Verbose output
   --port=PORT, -pPORT     The proxy port.
   --tcp-watch-input=TCPWATCH_PATH, -iTCPWATCH_PATH
                           Path to an existing tcpwatch capture.
-  --output=TEST_NAME, -oTEST_NAME
-                          Create a FunkLoad script and conf file.

 Credential server